Sweat Bee

 Sweat bees are notably attracted to human sweat, which is where they get their common name.
 They are drawn to the salt and moisture present in sweat, which are valuable resources for their nutritional needs.
 During hot and humid weather, when human sweating is more prevalent, these bees are often seen hovering around people, attracted by the saltiness of the sweat on their skin.

-See also Can Bees Hear?
+See also What Color Does Bees Hate?

 Floral Nectar and Pollen